Steph or Seth? Coin flip to decide who mom, dad represent

 “It’s going to be tough to put everything aside and battle each other because as siblings they want each other to do well,” Dell said.
 “They watch each other’s games and cheer for each other.”

-Earlier this year, the Curry boys competed against each other in the 3-point shootout at the All-Star game in their hometown of Charlotte, with 31-year-old Steph getting the best of his younger brother.
+Earlier this year, the Curry boys competed against each other in the 3-point shootout at the All-Star Game in their hometown of Charlotte, North Carolina, with 31-year-old Steph getting the best of his younger brother.

 Seth, 28, said it’s hard to believe they’ll now meet in the playoffs.